 In general, if it’s an “optional” dataset that is not a custom field, I’ll place the dataset under the Options tab, unless a set of fields or datasets need to be separated and have attention called to them.
 Once again, this comes down to reducing the number of clicks a user has to go through on a regular basis.

 I get that sometimes doing Custom Publish Layouts can be a pain.
 They're definitely not my favorite thing in the world to set up, but as designers and developers, we owe it to our clients to ensure that we are the ones that are burdened by this process, not them.
 We should make the whole thing feel like magic to them.

 Of course, I've only begun to scratch the surface of what you can do for your clients in order to make their experience a fun and easy one.
 I know there are other addons out there that I haven't covered, notably EE Zoo's Flexible Admin, which allows you to create custom admin setups on a per member group basis.
 This is definitely worth looking into, and I know I'll be looking to add it and experiment with it in my next project.

 What about you?
 I'm interested to find out what you like to do to customize your client's experience.
 Do you charge for the privelege, or do you consider that to be part of your regular setup?
 Sound off in the comments!

 Christopher’s a kickass guy in San Francisco.
-He loves design, ExpressionEngine®, Craft, semantics, his boyfriend, photography, cute things, & gaming, but not always at the same time.
+He loves design, ExpressionEngine®, Craft, semantics, photography, cute things, & gaming, but not always at the same time.